discobean/go-yaml/README.md

-# gosexy/yaml
+# discobean/go-yaml

 This package is a wrapper of [goyaml][2].

+It was originally known as gosexy/yaml, but modules were not working, so I went through and fixed what I could.

-`gosexy/yaml` provides friendly methods for loading, reading and writing to and from [YAML][3] formatted files.
+`discobean/go-yaml` provides friendly methods for loading, reading and writing to and from [YAML][3] formatted files.

 Useful if you just want to read/write setting files in your Go programs.